 - DIGS 30005.
 Data Publication for the Humanities

-- Students who have not completed a thesis by May 15 may still participate in the June Convocation, provided that they have fulfilled all other degree requirements; however, they will not receive the MA degree until the thesis has been completed and deemed acceptable.
+- Students who do not complete the thesis by May 15 may nonetheless participate in the Spring Convocation if they have fulfilled all other degree requirements

 As one of the world’s great intellectual destinations, the University of Chicago empowers students and scholars to ask big questions, break disciplinary boundaries, and challenge conventional thinking in virtually every field.